Expert Handyman Lawn Care Tips: Master Fertilization for Lush Lawns & Gardens

 Timing is Key

-The right timing is critical to ensure your lawn absorbs nutrients effectively:
+The right timing is critical to ensure your lawn absorbs nutrients effectively.
+Consider the following seasonal guidelines:

-• Spring: Apply fertilizers when grass begins actively growing after winter dormancy.
-This jumpstarts healthy growth.
+Spring: Apply fertilizers when grass begins actively growing after winter dormancy.
+This jumpstarts healthy growth and revitalizes your lawn.

-• Fall: Focus on strengthening roots to prepare the lawn for winter.
-Fall applications often yield a more resilient spring lawn.
+Fall: Focus on strengthening roots to prepare the lawn for winter.
+Fall applications often yield a more resilient lawn come springtime.

-Tip: Avoid fertilizing during extreme heat or winter dormancy.
+Tip: Avoid fertilizing during extreme heat or when the grass is in winter dormancy.
+This can lead to nutrient loss and may harm your lawn.

 Choosing the Right Fertilizer